shrirajnaik04/interview-copilot/README.md

 4. Click the 🎤 button to start listening
 5. AI responses appear in real-time as the interviewer speaks

-## 🔧 QA Automation Context [Contecxt can be chnaged from index.js file inside server folder, else it will provide responses related to software testing by default.]
+## 🔧 QA Automation Context [Contecxt can be changed from index.js file inside server folder, else it will provide responses related to software testing by default.]

 This AI assistant is optimized to support **software testing interviews**, especially with a focus on **automation**.